 The Figure 6 shows an example of C2M distance analysis of point clouds obtained on day 27 and day 29.
 Figure 6a shows a point cloud cut only in the flat section of the sheet pile.
 In the front view and the side view, the points are very evenly distributed on the cut plane.
 If the point cloud collected on the day 27 is meshed and compared with the point cloud collected on day 29, the C2M distance result is obtained as shown in 'before cutting' of Figure 6b.
 Figure 6c shows a C2M histogram.
-The points outside the 'cutting area' in Figure 6b are the U-shaped protrusions and the points cut wider than the mesh so that the mean C2M is calculated as 0.440 mm.
-After removing the U-shaped protrusion and the points cut wider than the mesh, the C2M distances result only for the white points in the 'cutting area' picture of Fig. 6b is shown in Figure 6d and the mean C2M distance is 0.689 mm, which is approximately the same as the C2M distance of the peak number of points in the histogram.
+The points outside the 'cutting area' in Figure 6b are the U-shaped protrusions and the points cut wider than the mesh so that the mean C2M is calculated as 0.440 mm, which has a difference of 43.2 % from the C2M distance of the maximum number of points (Dpeak) in the histogram.
+After removing the U-shaped protrusion and the points cut wider than the mesh, the C2M distances result only for the white points in the 'cutting area' picture of Fig. 6b is shown in Figure 6d and the mean C2M distance (Dmean) is 0.689 mm, which has a difference of 11.2% from the C2M distance of the maximum number of points (Dpeak) in the histogram.
 This result is about 0.249 mm difference from the mean C2M distance evaluated by C2M analysis of the two point clouds together.
 The displacement can be underestimated by the points representing the U-shaped protrusion and the points cut wider than the mesh.
-The reason for this error is that the mean C2M distance of the cut outer points (the red points in the cutting area in Figure 6b) is -1.826 mm as shown in Figure 6e.
+The reason for this error is that the mean C2M distance of the cut outer points (the red points in the cutting area in Figure 6b) is -1.826 mm as shown in Figure 6e, which has a difference of 335.4% from the C2M distance of the maximum number of points (Dpeak) in the histogram.
 This value is calculated from a small number of points, but affects the total mean value.
 Therefore, a point cloud compared to the mesh was cut in a narrower area than a mesh in this paper, in order to minimize the influence of the U-shaped protrusion and the points cut wider than the mesh.